Configuration Reference

 No

-If set to true, this is the default container platform of this partition.
-If not specified, the default container platform is assumed to be the first in the list of container_platforms.
+True, this is the default container platform of this partition.
+If not specified, the default container platform is assumed to be the first in the list ofcontainer_platforms.Added in version 3.12.0.

 No